RAF Memorial, Victoria Embankment, London

 In 1921 Parlanti’s foundry was subject to labour troubles which delayed production.
 An article in the New Zealand Herald of 5th May 1921 told of how the dispute had delayed casting of the Burns statue by Pomeroy destined for Auckland.
 Whether this was simply not enough workers available, or a dispute, is not known.

-1923 saw the casting of what was probably Ercole’s crowning moment, Reid-Dick’s Golden Eagle which sits atop the R.A.F.Memorial on London’s Embankment (see photo at the top of the page).
+1923 saw the casting of what was probably Ercole’s most well known bronze, Reid-Dick’s Golden Eagle which sits atop the R.A.F.Memorial on London’s Embankment (see photo at the top of the page).
 The Eagle has a wing-span of twelve feet and weighs four tons.
 The monument was unveiled by the future Edward VIII and George VI and made the front page of national newspapers at the time.
 Looking out over the river Thames its position, opposite the London Eye, remains one of the most prominent in all of London.
 The Fulham Chronicle, when writing about the Eagle in 1923, stated ‘Through the activity and technical skill of the Art Bronze Foundry in Beaumont Road in West Kensington, Fulham has already earned world-wide distinction as the birth-place of noted Memorials’.

 RAF Memorial in Parlanti’s foundry.